How Create One-Time Payments Using Express Checkout

 SetExpressCheckout to specify the payment action, amount of payment, return URL, and cancel URL.

-curl https://api-3t.sandbox.paypal.com/nvp \ -s \ --insecure \ -d USER=callerID # User ID of the PayPal caller account \ -d PWD=callerPswd # Password of the caller account \ -d SIGNATURE=callerSig # Signature of the caller account \ -d METHOD=SetExpressCheckout \ -d VERSION=93 \ -d PAYMENTREQUEST_0_PAYMENTACTION=SALE # type of payment \ -d PAYMENTREQUEST_0_AMT=19.95 # amount of transaction \ -d PAYMENTREQUEST_0_CURRENCYCODE=USD # currency of transaction \ -d RETURNURL=http://www.example.com/success.html # URL of your payment confirmation page \ -d CANCELURL=http://www.example.com/cancel.html # URL redirect if customer cancels payment
+curl https://api-3t.sandbox.paypal.com/nvp \ -s \ --insecure \ -d USER=callerID # User ID of the PayPal caller account \ -d PWD=callerPswd # Password of the caller account \ -d SIGNATURE=callerSig # Signature of the caller account \ -d METHOD=SetExpressCheckout \ -d VERSION=93 \ -d PAYMENTREQUEST_0_PAYMENTACTION=SALE # type of payment \ -d PAYMENTREQUEST_0_AMT=19.95 # amount of transaction \ -d PAYMENTREQUEST_0_CURRENCYCODE=USD # currency of transaction \ -d RETURNURL=http://www.example.com/success.html # payment confirmation URL \ -d CANCELURL=http://www.example.com/cancel.html # payment cancellation URL

 Note: Example calls are shown in cURL, and the code is wrapped and commented for readability.